The application period for the 2024 Wu Tsai Neuroscience:Translate award program is now open!

 Approvals for animals and human subjects should be addressed ahead of the grant-funding period, include protocol numbers or a letter of exemption.
 Approvals are strictly required for funding dispersal and are generally not a valid rationale for no cost extension requests.

-List of current funding related to this project, including internal seed grants obtained and pending proposals for each co-principal investigator
+List of current funding related to this project, include all funding (dilutive and non-dilutive) supporting the project, including internal seed grants obtained and pending proposals for each co-principal investigator

 Grants may be requested for up to $100,000 direct cost for one year.
+Include a justification for all category items/personnel.
 Funds may be used for salary support of graduate students and other research staff, but may not be used for general staff or administrative support.
 Operating supplies, non-capital equipment items, prototyping expenses, imaging time and travel directly associated with the research activity are examples of eligible budget items.
 Budget details should include general categories such as personnel, supplies, travel, non-capital equipment and other project-related expenses.
 Submit by using the linked budget page template.